Are High Schools Preparing Students for the Future?

 Transforming these outcomes for students means changing the high school experience.
 That’s why we compared the results from our audience poll with current research and perspectives from education experts to answer one big question: How can we rethink high school so all students can pursue meaningful futures?

 Today’s high school students will eventually be our co-workers, as well as business owners, spiritual and community leaders, and teachers educating the next generation.
 By equipping learners with the knowledge, skills, and confidence to succeed in an ever-changing world, XQ believes high school can prepare all students not just to meet but shape the future.
-It’s a big task, which is why we encourage schools and communities to rethink high school with learner goals that are academically rigorous and engaging.
+It’s a big task, which is why we encourage schools and communities to rethink high school with research-based Design Principles that can have a positive impact on how students and teachers experience school, plus Learner Outcomes that are academically rigorous and engaging.
 We have to get this right.

 Challenges Students Will Face After Graduating High School